Site and bond percolation in linearly distorted triangular and square lattices: Summary

 \section{Summary}

 We have studied the impact of linear distortion on site and bond percolation in triangular and square lattices using extensive numerical simulations.
 We have considered two distortion schemes: (i) all the lattice points are distorted along the $\pm x$ direction and (ii) all the lattice points are distorted along the $\pm y$ direction.
 The points are displaced from their regular positions by a random amount within the interval $[-\alpha, \alpha]$.
 After dislocation, two originally neighboring points can remain as neighbors only if their separation is less than the connection threshold $d_\mathrm{c}$.
-We summarize our findings below. \begin{enumerate} \item For a triangular lattice, we obtain significantly different results when the distortion is employed along $x$ and $y$ directions.
-This anisotropy in the behavior of site and bond percolation thresholds, as well as the critical connection thresholds, stems from the difference in minimum and maximum distances when distorted along different directions. \item The case of $x$-distortion in triangular lattice appears to be more enigmatic.
+We summarize our findings below. \begin{enumerate} \item For the triangular lattice, we obtain significantly different results when the distortion is employed along the $x$ and $y$ directions.
+This reflects the intrinsic anisotropy of the lattice with respect to these two directions, which is revealed by the distortion.
+The directional dependence of the site- and bond-percolation thresholds, as well as the critical connection threshold, can be understood from the differences in the minimum and maximum bond lengths arising under distortion along different directions.

+\item The case of $x$-distortion in triangular lattice appears to be more enigmatic.
 The behavioral patterns of site and bond percolation thresholds are noticeably different.
-Variation of the bond percolation threshold is particularly nontrivial and cannot be readily explained from the average coordination number plots. \item Notably, the bond percolation threshold of a linearly distorted triangular lattice remains unusually low compared to that of regular lattices with similar coordination, indicating that geometric constraints induced by linear distortion fundamentally alter the bond-percolation mechanism. \item The results of the linearly distorted square lattice follow the expected scenario.
+Variation of the bond percolation threshold is particularly nontrivial and cannot be readily explained from the average coordination number plots.

+\item Notably, the bond percolation threshold of a linearly distorted triangular lattice remains unusually low compared to that of regular lattices with similar coordination, indicating that geometric constraints induced by linear distortion fundamentally alter the bond-percolation mechanism.

+\item The results of the linearly distorted square lattice follow the expected scenario.
 Here, the linear distortions in the two directions are equivalent due to symmetry.
-Consequently, there is no difference in the behavior of any quantity for $x$-distortion and $y$-distortion in a square lattice. \item The critical connection threshold is identical for site and bond percolation, indicating that when all sites and geometrically allowed bonds are occupied, the onset of spanning is governed solely by geometric connectivity.
-For a square lattice, it is independent of the direction of linear distortion.
-In contrast, for a triangular lattice, the critical connection threshold exhibits qualitatively different behavior when distortion is applied along the $x$ and $y$ directions. \end{enumerate}
+Consequently, there is no difference in the behavior of any quantity for $x$-distortion and $y$-distortion in a square lattice.